plastic-hub/pid-controller/research/TriangleTest.md

 - at 210C, it took 3:02 mins to increase by one degc | Outer temperture : 35 degc | Frame-temperature : 82degc
 - at 220C, it took 12:05 mins to increase by one degc | Outer temperture : 36 degc | Frame-temperature : 84degc

+- after 220C, it takes **12:05 - 18 mins** to increase by one degc | Outer temperture : 36 degc | Frame-temperature : 84degc

 **Total :  Time to heat from 33 degC to 210degc:  2:15 h::mm**

-**Total :  Time to heat from 33 degC to 220degc:  3:18 h::mm**
+**Total :  Time to heat from 33 degC to 220degc:  3:28 h::mm**

 ---

 **Times to increase temperature (turn off heating)**

+- at 214degc (at the PID probe), it took 0:17 secs to cool down by 1 degc !
-- at 220degc, it took to cool down by degc
+- at 205degc (at the extra probe - on the heater block), it took 0:21 secs to cool down by 1 degc !

 ---